eliseobeltran/upaya-tech-spec/invoice.md

 # Invoice API
 We'll need an endpoint to create NetSuite `Invoices`.
-We are thinking of NetSuite `Invoices` as immutable objects that are created _after_ a corresponding Guidebook `Order` has been "signed off" by both the customer and Guidebook.
+We are thinking of NetSuite `Invoices` as immutable objects that are created _after_ a corresponding Guidebook `Order` has been accepted by both the customer and Guidebook.

 -----------